The Power of Localization for Efficiently Learning Linear Separators with Noise: Abstract

 We introduce a new approach for designing computationally efficient learning algorithms that are tolerant to noise, and demonstrate its effectiveness by designing algorithms with improved noise tolerance guarantees for learning linear separators.

-We consider the malicious noise model of Valiant~\cite{Valiant85,kearns-li:93} and the adversarial label noise model of Kearns, Schapire, and Sellie~\cite{KearnsSS94}.
-For malicious noise, where the adversary can corrupt an $\eta$ of fraction both the label part and the feature part, we provide a polynomial-time algorithm for learning linear separators in $\Re^d$ under the uniform distribution with nearly information-theoretically optimal noise tolerance of $\eta = \Omega(\epsilon)$, improving on the $\Omega\left(\frac{\epsilon}{d^{1/4}}\right)$ noise-tolerance of \cite{KKMS08} and the $\Omega\left(\frac{\epsilon^2}{\log(d/\epsilon)}\right)$ of \cite{KLS09}.
-For the {\em adversarial label noise} model, where the distribution over the feature vectors is unchanged, and the overall probability of a noisy label is constrained to be at most $\eta$, we give a polynomial-time algorithm for learning linear separators in $\Re^d$ under the uniform distribution that can also handle a noise rate of $\eta = \Omega\left(\epsilon\right)$.
-This improves over the results of~\cite{KKMS08} which either required runtime super-exponential in $1/\epsilon$ (ours is polynomial in $1/\epsilon$) or tolerated less noise.
+We consider both the malicious noise model of Valiant~\cite{Valiant85,kearns-li:93} and the adversarial label noise model of Kearns, Schapire, and Sellie~\citeyear{KearnsSS94}.
+For malicious noise, where the adversary can corrupt both the label and the features, we provide a polynomial-time algorithm for learning linear separators in $\Re^d$ under isotropic log-concave distributions that can tolerate a nearly information-theoretically optimal noise rate of $\eta = \Omega(\epsilon)$, improving on the $\Omega\left(\frac{\epsilon^3}{\log^2(d/\epsilon)}\right)$ noise-tolerance of \cite{KLS09}.
+In the case that the distribution is uniform over the unit ball, this improves on the $\Omega\left(\frac{\epsilon}{d^{1/4}}\right)$ noise-tolerance of \cite{KKMS08} and the $\Omega\left(\frac{\epsilon^2}{\log(d/\epsilon)}\right)$ of \cite{KLS09}.
+For the {\em adversarial label noise} model, where the distribution over the feature vectors is unchanged, and the overall probability of a noisy label is constrained to be at most $\eta$, we also give a polynomial-time algorithm for learning linear separators in $\Re^d$ under isotropic log-concave distributions that can handle a noise rate of $\eta = \Omega\left(\epsilon\right)$.
+In the case of the uniform distribution, this improves over the results of~\cite{KKMS08} which either required runtime super-exponential in $1/\epsilon$ (ours is polynomial in $1/\epsilon$) or tolerated less noise.\footnote{Our results also improve on the tolerable noise rate from an earlier version of this paper \cite{ABL14}, closing log factor gaps.}

-In the case that the distribution is isotropic log-concave, we present a polynomial-time algorithm for the malicious noise model that tolerates $\Omega\left(\frac{\epsilon}{\log^2(1/\epsilon)}\right)$ noise, and a polynomial-time algorithm for the adversarial label noise model that also handles $\Omega\left(\frac{\epsilon}{\log^2(1/\epsilon)}\right)$ noise.
-Both of these also improve on results from \cite{KLS09}.
-In particular, in the case of malicious noise, unlike previous results, our noise tolerance has no dependence on the dimension $d$ of the space.

 Our algorithms are also efficient in the active learning setting, where learning algorithms only receive the classifications of examples when they ask for them.
 We show that, in this model, our algorithms achieve a label complexity whose dependence on the error parameter $\epsilon$ is polylogarithmic (and thus exponentially better than that of any passive algorithm).
 This provides the first polynomial-time active learning algorithm for learning linear separators in the presence of malicious noise or adversarial label noise.